pixie-lang/dust/README.md

 * `dust doc`, probably using something like [this](https://github.com/pixie-lang/pixie/blob/master/examples/gen-docs.pxi)
 * dependency improvements:
     - fetch dependencies from paths inside repositories, maybe via a `:path "sub/dir"` option

+## Copying

+Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
+For details see the files `LICENSE` included with the source distribution.
+All copyrights are owned by their respective authors.